King Round Robin

 Or FB message me with questions

 I am the nat circuit coach of tha bois™ of Strake Jesuit, and this is my third year coaching there.
+RJ Shah also continuously asks me to coach him.
 In high school, I did both PF and LD.
 I’m a junior at UT Austin.

 -Debate's a game.
 I'm a tech> truth judge; if an argument is conceded, it becomes 100% true in the round.